dotnet/docs/docs/framework/wcf/feature-details/stand-alone-json-serialization.md

 |`Null` value for any type|Null|Nullable types are also supported and map to JSON in the same way as non-nullable types.|

 ### Enumerations and JSON
- Enumeration member values are treated as numbers in JSON, which is different from how they are treated in data contracts, where they are included as member names. [!INCLUDE[crabout](../../../../includes/crabout-md.md)] the data contract treatment, see [Enumeration Types in Data Contracts](../../../../docs/framework/wcf/feature-details/enumeration-types-in-data-contracts.md).
+ Enumeration member values are treated as numbers in JSON, which is different from how they are treated in data contracts, where they are included as member names.
+For more information about the data contract treatment, see [Enumeration Types in Data Contracts](../../../../docs/framework/wcf/feature-details/enumeration-types-in-data-contracts.md).

 -   For example, if you have `public enum Color {red, green, blue, yellow, pink}`, serializing `yellow` produces the number 3 and not the string "yellow".